 Yes.
 City Code exempts the following from the registration and reporting requirements:

 A. News media, or their employers or agents, that in the ordinary course of business directly or indirectly urge official action but that engage in no other activities in connection with the official action.
 OR

 C. Any lobbying entity that satisfies all three of the following requirements:

 1) Complies with state public record and meeting laws or with the standards adopted by City Council that govern Neighborhood Associations, District Coalitions, and Business District Associations referenced in City Code Section 3.96.020 G.;

 2) Is classified as a non-profit organization, registered with the Oregon Secretary of State Corporation Division; AND

-3) Is formally recognized by the Office of Neighborhood Involvement or through City Council resolution or ordinance.
+3) Is formally recognized by the Office of Community and Civic Life or through City Council resolution or ordinance.